top of page

 Case Study: Successful Capital Works Planning

-To illustrate the importance of capital works planning, let’s look at a case study of a commercial building that faced significant roof issues.
+To illustrate the importance of capital works planning, let us look at a case study of a commercial building that faced significant roof issues.

 Background